dfrappart/dfrappart.github.io/_posts/2021-12-12-AGIC-and_AKS_with_kubenet_part2.markdown

 Instead of the add-on, we will look to the **Open Source Project** (which is the origin of the add-on btw) and look how to deploy through **Helm** (and also terraform)

-Agin, I hope you'll enjoy it.
+Again, I hope you'll enjoy it.

 ## Table of content